Get in Touch: Dinah and Iain Thompson

 Wyre Forest

-The forest is just a 10 minute drive from Cox's Barn, covers an area of 2,634 hectares (6,509 acres), and is noted for its variety of wildlife.
+The forest is just a 10 minute drive from Cox's Barn, it covers an area of 2,634 hectares (6,509 acres), and is noted for its variety of wildlife.
 It is one of the largest remaining ancient woodlands in Britain so is ideal for walking.
-Wye and its surrounding woodlands are fantastic places to enjoy the fresh air and have fun outdoors.
+The Wyre Forest is a fantastic place to enjoy the fresh air and have fun outdoors.
 There is something for everyone all year round, from walking and family cycling to Go Ape, learning and adventure play.

 Picture